nxadm/rakudo-pkg/README.md

-While we concentrate on releasing minimalistic, self-contained packages for every Rakudo release, Rakudo Star does release quarterly and it includes a wide selection of third pary modules.
+While we concentrate on releasing minimalistic, self-contained packages for every Rakudo release, Rakudo Star does release quarterly and it includes a wide selection of third party modules.
 On Linux, it uses the development tool [rakudobrew](https://github.com/tadzik/rakudobrew) to locally compile the Rakudo compiler and the modules.